strongloop/strongloop.com2/_posts/2019-10-03-import-lb3-models-to-lb4.md

 The definition of `CoffeeShop` model includes access-control configuration, which is not supported by LoopBack 4.
 The tool will warn about other unsupported fields besides `acls`, for example `relations` and `methods`.

-The initial release has few more limitations beyond missing support for `acls`, please refer to our documentation at [Importing models from LoopBack 3 projects](https://loopback.io/doc/en/lb4/Importing-LB3-models.html).
+The initial release has a few more limitations beyond missing support for `acls`.
+Please refer to our documentation at [Importing models from LoopBack 3 projects](https://loopback.io/doc/en/lb4/Importing-LB3-models.html).

 ## What's next

 We are releasing this early preview version to get feedback from you, our users!
-Please give the new command a try and let us know which features you are missing.
+Please give the new command a try and let us know which parts of the migration experience should we improve next.
 Start by checking the known limitations described in the documentation and up-vote the linked GitHub issues.
 If there is no GitHub issue describing your feature yet then please open a new one.

 Besides importing model definitions, we are also working on a declarative way of exposing models via REST APIs.
-This will allow LoopBack 4 applications to be written in a style that's closer to LoopBack 3, where REST API is built from a model definition file (e.g. `common/models/product.json`) and model configuration file (`server/model-config.json`).
+This will allow LoopBack 4 applications to be written in a style that's closer to LoopBack 3, where REST API are built from a model definition file (e.g. `common/models/product.json`) and model configuration file (`server/model-config.json`).
 Once this feature is implemented, it will be possible to migrate both model definition and REST API from LoopBack 3.
 You can track our progress in GitHub issues [loopback-next#2036](https://github.com/strongloop/loopback-next/issues/2036) and [loopback-next#3822](https://github.com/strongloop/loopback-next/issues/3822).

 ## Call to Action